Lysquid/SneakyMath/README.md

 Download the executable for your system in the Releases section.

-On Linux, give execute permissions to the file and run it :
+On Linux, download `SneakyMath`, give it execute permissions and run it :

 ```bash
 chmod +x SneakyMath
 ./SneakyMath
 ```

-On Windows, run `SneakyMath.exe`
+On Windows, download and run `SneakyMath.exe`.

-Alternatively, you can run the source code with Python after installing the library specified in the [requirements](requirements.txt).
+Alternatively, you can run the source code with Python after installing the library specified in the [requirements](requirements.txt) with pip.
 The main file is [sneakymath.py](sneakymath.py).

 ## How to play